hasura/graphql-engine/aws-lambda/nodejs6/mutation-trigger/README.md

 # Setup AWS Lambda
 Create a lambda function in AWS.
 This will be our webhook.

+1. In this folder, run `npm install`
+2. Then create a zip: `zip -r hge-mutation-trigger.zip .`
-1. Create a function.
+3. Create a Lambda function.
-2. Select Node.js 6 as the runtime.
+4. Select Node.js 6 as the runtime.
-3. Select "start from scratch".
+5. Select "start from scratch".
-4. Add API gateway as a trigger.
+6. Add API gateway as a trigger.
-5. Add an API to API gateway.
+7. Add an API to API gateway.
-6. Add the code in `index.js` and save.
-The handler function of your lambda will be the `index.handler`.
+8. Upload the zip from previous step.
+The handler function of your lambda will be `index.handler`.
-7. Add the following enviroment variables in your lambda config:
+9. Add the following enviroment variables in your lambda config:
    1. `ACCESS_KEY`: this is the access key you configured when you setup HGE.
    2. `HGE_ENDPOINT`: the URL on which you HGE instance is running.